 Consider a facilitated session to build your questions as well as your evaluation continuums.
 You may discover that by having individuals score the candidates privately and then aggregating results you have a tremendous stimulus to launch a decision-making session based on everyone understanding and supporting the final assessment.
 Keep in mind that the highest scoring idea(s) does not claim victory, but you will likely not spend too much time discussing sub-optimal ideas, allowing the group to focus on its final decision(s).

 Remember the questions that follow are directional and should be liberally modified.
-An illustrative example of the questions and potential continuums for each is provided at the end.
+Finally, an illustrative example of the questions and potential continuums for each is provided at the end.

 See “Is It Real?
 Can We Win?
 Is It Worth Doing?
 Managing Risk and Reward in an Innovation Portfolio” that appeared in the December 2007 edition of the Harvard Business Review